 There is no better way to end a long day of sightseeing in Tokyo, Japan than with sake, a Japanese whiskey or Tokyo craft beer.
 As luck would have it, there are a multitude of Tokyo bars where tired tourists can sip, swirl and chug.
 Since we were cramming our days full of top Tokyo tourist attractions and neighborhood navigation, we veered away from Tokyo nightlife that crept into the wee hours of the morning.
 Instead, we steered ourselves to the best bars in Tokyo for an afternoon beer or an evening cocktail.

 Our list includes a range of Tokyo bars that we visited – from classic Tokyo pubs to bars-with-a-view to sake tastings.
 To help other travelers find their way to our recommended places to drink in Tokyo, we included a map link, as well as a Tokyo Bar Map at the end of the post.
 To give you more than just our opinion, we also provide links to reviews from other visitors to Tokyo bars.

 The Shinjuku bars at Golden Gai provide some of the best nightlife in Tokyo.
 There are nearly 200 Golden Gai bars jam-packed into six narrow alleys.
-Most of the themed establishments are small – only accommodating a handful of patrons at one time.
+Most of these themed Tokyo establishments are small – only accommodating a handful of patrons at one time.
 The quirkiness of Golden Gai is why people rank these the best bars in Shinjuku…and in all of Tokyo.
-Some places charge a cover to enter (which should be clearly marked on the door) and a few ban tourists from entering (so if you see No Foreigner signs keep walking).
-It is important to note that these Shinjuku nightclubs don’t open until after 9:00pm, so plan accordingly.
+Some places charge a cover to enter (which should be clearly marked on the door) and a few ban tourists from entering altogether (so if you see No Foreigner signs, keep walking).
+It is important to note that these Tokyo Shinjuku nightclubs don’t open until after 9:00pm, so plan accordingly.

 Golden Gai Tokyo Best Bars